2021S-usfca-biol-422/walshmags-bioinformatics-final-project/README.md

  * create figures that demonstrate how coronavirus rescticions impacted variant data in New York

 ## Change Log
+2021-05-03: Started code to identify samples by clade, started report write up and generated tables to visualise mobility and variant data.
-2021-4-30: Created plot of mobility data in New York
+2021-04-30: Created plot of mobility data in New York
-2021-4-28: Used `COVID19` package data to create figures showing nationwide Covid-19 case numbers and case numbers in New york city.
+2021-04-28: Used `COVID19` package data to create figures showing nationwide Covid-19 case numbers and case numbers in New York City.
-2021-4-26: Finished variant calling analysis of New York SARS-CoV-2 sequences.
+2021-04-26: Finished variant calling analysis of New York SARS-CoV-2 sequences.
 Added vcf data to report Rmd and started using NY covid data to create figures.
-2021-4-19: Forked and cloned template repo, and updated README to include plan for final project.
+2021-04-19: Forked and cloned template repo, and updated README to include plan for final project.

-Parts of this pipeline approach are based on the pipeline described in the [Data Carpentry Genomics lessons](https://datacarpentry.org/genomics-workshop/), which are made available under a [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).